pingidentity/pingidentity-server-profiles/getting-started/pingtoolkit/README.md

 ### Example Execution
-The PingToolkit Getting-Started Server Profile has a sample `hello.sh` that can be run from the `/opt/out/instance/bin` directory int he container.
+The Ping Tool Kit Getting-Started Server Profile has a sample `hello.sh` that can be run from the `/opt/out/instance/bin` directory int he container.
 The example below shows how this can be acheived.